-S.I.R. was built in 1962 as Pacific Raceway, and after motorcycle racing began there in 1964, the Billes ran three or four road races annually with the SEAFAIR CITY Motorcycle Club.
+Pacific Raceways was built in 1962, and after motorcycle racing began there in 1964 the Billes ran three or four road races annually with the SEAFAIR CITY Motorcycle Club.
 The work load became too great, so they called the Tukwila meeting to share responsibility, and WMRRA was formed.
-According to Bille, "There were no (SIR) club races in 1970-71, but the track owed us money for running their motocross program.
+According to Bille, "There were no (Pacific Raceways) club races in 1970-71, but the track owed us money for running their motocross program.
 So in lieu of cash payment, we took it out in track time."
 WMRRA held four races in 1974.